 One in five small businesses hit by a cyber attack report that the breach cost in excess of £10,000 with one in ten quoting £50,000 as the amount they had to spend to rectify the damage.
 With over 875,000 small, and medium sized businesses (SME’s) across the UK being attacked in the last 12 months, can SME’s really afford to take a chance on outdated or inadequate protection?

-Almost half of UK businesses were hit by a cyber attack in 2016.
+Over 50% of all UK businesses were hit by a cyber attack in 2017.
 Seven out of ten large firms identified a breach and those businesses holding electronic data were twice as likely to be attacked (UK Government Cyber Breaches Survey 2017).
 All of those attacked will have anti-virus and firewalls in place, but today’s advanced malware can breach those defences.
 Next Generation Endpoint Protection will stop every type of attack at every stage in the threat life-cycle.
 So what’s stopping you giving your business this vital security?

 Here we go again!
 Another major, global Ransomware attack has launched that is causing havoc and disruption to businesses and organisations across the world.
 The cyber-attackers are demanding ransoms to release or unlock data, which in most cases will never be recovered.
 There is an answer.
 There is total and complete managed Endpoint Protection that will protect and detect against the threat.